 Lake Tahoe Attractions

-George Whittell Jr., heir to one of San Francisco’s largest fortunes, pulled his $50 million (roughly $50 billion in current dollars) out of the stock market just weeks before the crash of 1929.
+George Whittell Jr., heir to one of San Francisco’s largest fortunes, pulled his $50 million (which would be in the billions today) out of the stock market just weeks before the crash of 1929.
 He needed to do something with all that money and started buying up land on Lake Tahoe’s eastern shore, eventually owning almost the entire Nevada shoreline.
-In 1936 construction began on his "castle in the sky,"...read more
+In 1936 construction began on his "castle in...read more

 Lake Tahoe Attractions